 Quite the dilemma and not a good place to be, right?
 So this is what you do…

-3. Recognize when what a client really needs IS an employee.
+4. Recognize when what a client really needs IS an employee.
 As you’ve stated, this has become a job and it’s time to let this client know that what she really needs is an employee, one who can be solely dedicated to that level of workload.

-You want to always remember (and tell this to clients, too) that an Administrative Consultant is an alternative to employees, not a substitute or replacement for them.
-They aren’t the same thing at all in any way, shape or form.
-There is naturally going to be a significant difference in the way and when you work together as well as what work you take on.
-There are going to be many clients and many workloads this simply isn’t a fit for–and isn’t supposed to be.
+You want to always remember (and tell this to clients, too) that you provide strategic support which is an alternative to employees, not a substitute or replacement for them.
+That means there is necessarily going to be a difference in when and how you work together as well as what work you take on (and what you don’t).

 It’s a much easier business to manage, it gives you space and leaves room to grow and offer additional services and project work.
-In that model (and as long as you are also charging properly), it only takes a handful of clients to really do well financially, and because you have “space,” you can supplement that line of business in many different ways.
+In that model (and as long as you are also charging properly), it only takes a handful of clients to do well financially.
+And because you have “space,” you can supplement your lines of business in many different ways.

 5. YOU need to set the parameters and the definitions.
 This is where I’m always saying that being an administrative expert and being an assistant are not one and the same thing.
 And if you’re a business owner, you aren’t anyone’s assistant.

 What I want those two statements to do is help people get conscious and intentionally define their role.
 You can be an administrative expert without having to be anyone’s assistant.
 Problem is most of the information you get in the VA industry today is telling people that they have to be assistants.
 And that’s not a new paradigm whatsoever.
-It’s just a different name for the same thing: employee.
+It’s just a different name for the same old thing: employee.

 When you get clear about that, you understand that your value isn’t in being and doing everything for that client.
 You CAN focus on just the administrative support in your clients’ businesses without being an assistant and instead being an administrative expert.
-If you want to also be an assistant, that’s up to you, but like I say, they aren’t one and the same thing.
+If you want to also be an assistant, that’s up to you, and like I say, they aren’t one and the same thing.
 You get to choose, but understand this—your value isn’t dependent upon also being an assistant.
 It’s all in how YOU define the work and your role in your business.

 This will not only help you define parameters, making things more manageable and leaving you room to grow with that client as well as others, but you also create additional revenue sources by charging separately for those things that don’t fall under the administrative support umbrella.

 Obviously, I can’t say one way or the other if this is a salvageable relationship.
 I can tell you, though, that once you’ve spoiled a client and allowed them to have expectations that you can’t sustain and that keep your business from growing, it’s often really difficult to wean them off those things.

-If it’s a relationship you’d like to try to keep, all you can do is be open, honest and direct about the changes that must take place in your business in order for it to grow.
+If it’s a relationship you’d like to try to keep, all you can do is be open, honest and direct about the changes that must take place in your business and how you work together in order for it to grow.